ChaitanyaAnnamreddy/My-Portfolio/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

+## 📁 Folder structure

+-   `/public`: publicly accessible contents (ex: images, media).
+-   `/src`: all the components used in this project.
+    -   `/src/components/`: each reusable components of each pages.
+    -   `/src/data`: configurations of the web app.
+    -   `/src/pages`: pages that include in the web app.